codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/preview-environments.md

 %}

-As explained it the [previous guide for Pull Requests]({{site.baseurl}}/docs/ci-cd-guides/pull-request-branches/), we want to make this pipeline applicable only to PR open event and PR sync events (which captures commits that happen on an existing pull request).
+As explained it the [previous guide for Pull Requests]({{site.baseurl}}/docs/ci-cd-guides/pull-request-branches/), we want to make this pipeline applicable only to PR open event and PR sync events (which capture commits that happen on an existing pull request).

 {% include image.html
 lightbox="true"